 How much are gold IRA fees?

-Having ownership of physical precious metals is the key selling point with these accounts, but storing and insuring precious metals isn’t cheap.
+Having ownership of physical precious metals is the key selling point with these accounts, but storing and insuring precious metals isn’t cheap and it comes with a marginal cost that increases over time as your investment increases.

-Unfortunately, most gold IRA companies don’t have a great record for fee transparency on their websites, so finding out the details might entail a phone call or two.
+Unfortunately, most gold IRA companies aren't transparent about fees on their websites, so finding the details might entail a phone call.
 Common fees include account setup and maintenance, storage and insurance.
 You will also be charged a markup — which varies based on the company and the type of item — when you buy your precious metals.
 There can also be shipping fees if you choose to have gold sent to your home when you withdraw from the account.

 Beware of companies that claim they don’t charge fees for account maintenance or storage and insurance.
 While this might technically be true, that doesn’t mean you won’t pay them in some way.
 Annual fees usually come from the account custodian, and storage and insurance fees are more often owed to the depository rather than the gold IRA company.

-In general, gold IRAs tend to have higher fees than traditional IRAs.
-If you just want to purchase gold or silver, here's what you need to know about how to buy gold outside of an IRA.
-Or, if you have a conventional retirement savings account and want to add exposure to gold, read here about how to buy a gold ETF — an exchange-traded fund that tracks the performance of gold or gold mining companies.
+In general, gold IRAs tend to have higher fees than conventional IRAs.
+If you just want to purchase gold or silver for self-storage, understand that it is ineligible for a gold IRA.
+Or, if you have a conventional retirement account and want to add exposure to gold, read here about how to buy shares of a gold ETF — an exchange-traded fund that tracks the performance of gold or gold mining companies.

 Rules, regulations and restrictions to buying gold in an IRA

-There are a lot of rules and regulatory hoops to jump through if you’re thinking about opening a gold IRA.
-Knowing the basics about what the IRS does — and doesn’t — permit can save you from making a potentially expensive mistake with your retirement nest egg.
+When it comes to gold IRAs, knowing the basic rules and regulations about what the IRS does — and doesn’t — permit can save you from making a potentially expensive mistake with your retirement nest egg.

 Must invest in IRA-approved metals